-Teodor Currentzis is the founder and artistic director of the musicAeterna Orchestra and Choir and chief conductor of the SWR Symphony Orchestra in Stuttgart.
+Teodor Currentzis is the founder and artistic director of the musicAeterna Orchestra and Choir.
+Since 2018 he has also been the principal conductor of the SWR Symphony Orchestra in Stuttgart.

 Teodor Currentzis was born in Greece, and it was here that he initially studied music, but he has lived in Russia since 1994, the year he began to study conducting with the legendary Ilya Musin at the St Petersburg Conservatory.

 He founded the musicAeterna Orchestra and Choir in 2004 at the start of his seven-year tenure as principal conductor of the Novosibirsk Opera and Ballet Theatre.
 He has worked with musicAeterna on sacred music of the Middle Ages as well as on Baroque operas and experimental works by avant-garde composers, including scores specially commissioned by the conductor.
 Between 2011 and 2019 Teodor Currentzis was artistic director of the Perm Opera and Ballet Theatre.
 In 2019 he and musicAeterna moved to St Petersburg, turning Dom Radio into their new creative home.